-Which Direction Should My Ceiling Fan Spin?
+Which Way Should a Ceiling Fan Spin?

 Help your home stay cool in summer or warm in winter just by flipping a switch.

 A ceiling fan can help keep your home cool in the summer and warm in the winter.
 But did you know you should change the direction your ceiling fan spins from season to season?

 Why It Matters

 Ceiling fans help circulate air in your home.
 While most people are familiar with the cooling effect that circulating air can have during the warm-weather months, they may not realize that circulating air can help keep your home warm when the temperatures turn cool.
 This makes ceiling fans great to use during any time of the year.

 It all depends which direction the ceiling fan rotates.
 Spinning it the right way at the right time can help keep everyone in your home comfortable and save money on your utility bills.

 Your ceiling fan should spin counterclockwise, or “forward direction” during the summer months.
 A ceiling fan that spins counterclockwise forces air downward, providing cooling relief when it’s hot.
 It’s recommended to run the fan faster the hotter it gets to increase the cooling airflow.